-- (B) Upon request, the Employer shall make available to the Union at cost any SEIU Local 503, OPEU bargaining unit employee statistical and expenditure data relative to employment and benefits which is possible to produce, although not normally produced, by the Employer.
-Data that are not normally produced, but possible to produce, include manual or machine editing of existing reports to remove confidential data or data on non-SEIU bargaining unit employees or data or reports that require new development. - (C) Each university shall furnish monthly to the Union a list of new employees hired into positions represented by the Union.
-The list shall contain the name, classification, date of employment, transfer if known, and worksites of the new employees.
+(B) Upon request, the Employer shall make available to the Union at cost any SEIU Local 503, OPEU bargaining unit employee statistical and expenditure data relative to employment and benefits which is possible to produce, although not normally produced, by the Employer.
+Data that are not normally produced, but possible to produce, include manual or machine editing of existing reports to remove confidential data or data on non-SEIU bargaining unit employees or data or reports that require new development.

 Section 13(A).
 Dues Deduction.
-Upon receipt from the Union of an electronic list of bargaining unit members who have authorized the Employer to deduct regular dues, special assessments, political dues and/or voluntary political contributions by either electronic, telephonic, or written authorization, the Employer shall deduct the requested dues, assessments and/or contributions from the employee's monthly salary or wages in the amount indicated in the list.
+Upon receipt from the Union of an electronic list of bargaining unit members and associate members who have authorized the Employer to deduct regular dues, special assessments, political dues and/or voluntary political contributions by either electronic, telephonic, or written authorization, the Employer shall deduct the requested dues, assessments and/or contributions from the employee's monthly salary or wages in the amount indicated in the list.
 The Union will maintain the employee's electronic, telephonic, or written authorization and will provide copies to the Employer upon request.
 The electronic list of employee authorization for dues, assessments, and/or dues cancellation will be submitted by the Union to the Universities' human resource or payroll offices seven (7) working days prior to the first of each month for payroll deduction.
-All applications for Union membership or dues cancellation shall be submitted by the employee to the Union.
-All applications for membership or dues cancellation which a university receives shall be promptly forwarded to the Union.
+All applications for Union membership or dues cancellation which a university receives shall be promptly forwarded to the Union.
 The Union shall hold harmless and completely absolve each University for any liability related to errors contained in the submission of its electronic list of employees' electronic, telephonic, or written authorizations for dues, assessments, and/or contributions, or dues cancellation.

-- (B) Dues Deduction Register.
-An alphabetical listing of dues deducted for the previous month for Union members by the university shall be forwarded to the Union by the third work day for each month with the dues check.
-The listing shall be compiled and mailed by the Payroll Center and shall list the employee's name, (last, first, middle initial), employee's identification number, amount deducted, base pay, and classification number. - (C) Dues Adjustment Summaries for Union Members.
+(B) Dues Deduction Register.
+An alphabetical listing of dues deducted for the previous month for Union members and associate members by the university shall be forwarded to the Union by the tenth (10th) work day for each month with the dues check.
+The listing shall be compiled and shared electronically by the Payroll Center and shall list the employee's name,

+(last, first, middle initial), employee's identification number, amount deducted, base pay, and classification number.

+(C) Dues Adjustment Summaries for Union Members.
 Summaries will be forwarded by the Payroll Center to the Union by the 20th of the month.
 The Dues Adjustment Summary will reconcile the previous month's remittance with the current month's remittance.
 The Dues Adjustment Summary will be an alphabetical listing and shall show the following: